Ascent7910/kyrOS/README.md

 # KyrOS

-#### My image based off the ublue image template.
-Mainly used to test around different things.
+My image based of the ublue-os image template.
+Mainly used to mess around with things not really used as a daily driver.